Samuel-gif291/Mini-Project-1-Source_Code/README.md

     alist[i+1], alist[end] = alist[end], alist[i+1]
     return i+1

-def countKeyOccInTags(postID, key):
+def keyInTags(postID, key):
     '''
         This function counts the number occurences of a keyword in a tag.
         Input: postID is a string representation of the post primary-key.
 Key is the string of specific keyword to be counted in tag.
-        Return: total count of occurences in a tag.
+        Return: boolean True if key is in tag and False otherwise.
     '''
     global connection, cursor
     query = ''' SELECT tag FROM posts JOIN tags ON tags.pid=posts.pid WHERE posts.pid=? '''